 By Karan Mujoo Jun.
 27, 2017

-Why do we lynch?
-There is something in the make-up of Indian crowds that makes them declare themselves judge, jury, and in some cases even the executioner.
+A horrific incident in Gurgaon, where a man was clobbered with hammers on the suspicion that he was carrying cow meat, has chilling echoes of the Dadri lynching.
+The question remains: Why do we lynch?
+There is something in the make-up of Indian crowds that makes them declare themselves judge, jury, and executioner.

 Afew days ago, I went out to lunch with a friend.
 It is the sweltering month of June, and as luck would have it, on our way to the café, we got a flat tyre.
 With no other option, we hunched over the flat with the “jack”.
 We must have been sweating profusely for a few minutes when a shadow fell across me.